 - California Western School of Law Alumni Association, Board Member

-In her spare time, Ashlee enjoys reading, baking, and spending time with her husband and French bulldogs.
+In her spare time, Ashlee enjoys reading, baking, and spending time with her family and French bulldogs.